PrimeDAO/contracts-v2/README.md

 find more information in the documentation of [hardhat-etherscan](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html)

+## Code formatting

+To format JS and Solidity code, run the following command:

+`npm run format`

 ## Contributing to PrimeDAO
 If you wish to contribute to PrimeDAO, check out our [Contributor Onboarding documentation](https://docs.primedao.io/primedao/call-for-contributors).